 Eligibility: Any graduate or professional school student may apply.

-Monthly lunches: In person outdoors or virtual.
+Monthly lunches: February 11, March 11, April 8; 12-1:30PM.
+In person unless otherwise required by university policy.
 Short readings or other materials may be assigned.

-Written reflection: Six blog posts over the course of the project Apply
+Written reflections: Four blog posts over the course of the project Apply

 Apply now Questions?